apache/incubator-heron/website/content/docs/concepts/architecture.md

 [Topology Lifecycle](../topologies#topology-lifecycle) describes the lifecycle states of a Heron topology.
 The diagram below illustrates the sequence of interactions amongst the Heron architectural components during the `submit` and `deactivate` client actions.
-Additionally, the system interaction while viewing a topology on the Heron UI is included.
+Additionally, the system interaction while viewing a topology on the Heron UI is shown.

 <!--
 The source for this diagram lives here: